 Other tastebud-tingling dishes not to be missed in the land of the setting sun include creamy feta cheese salads; fried fish and calamari fresh from the Mediterranean or Aegean Sea; gyros filled with spit-roasted meat and Tzatziki sauce; the iconic, oven-baked Moussaka; and, of course, olives with lashings of that famous olive oil that has been perfected by the Greeks over thousands of years.

-As the capital of Greece and one of the world’s oldest cities, with a recorded history dating back over 3,000 years, Athens is an ideal way to start your Greek adventure.
+One of your first stops on your summer in Greece should be the capital.
+As one of the world’s oldest cities, Athens is an ideal way to start your summer getaway.
 There are few sites as iconic as the 2,500-year-old Acropolis, which rests majestically on a rocky outcrop right in the heart of the city.
 Some of the monuments found at this fabled site are generally considered the greatest architectural achievements of Ancient Greece, such as the towering Parthenon.
 The city flourishes with history around every corner; however, those looking to delve deeper into how advanced the ancient Greeks were shouldn’t miss the chance to visit The National Archaeological Museum—widely regarded as one of the best in the world.

 In terms of soaking up the local culture, the Monastiraki Flea Market offers a veritable feast for the senses.
 It’s one of the liveliest squares in the city, where locals come from far and wide to sell their wares.
 The crisscrossed streets of the neighborhood itself are also a great spot to take a much-needed break by sipping on a cocktail at one of the rooftop bars while gazing upon the monumental views of the magnificent Parthenon.
-After a busy day exploring, there’s no better end to the day than watching the sunset over the Acropolis from Mount Lycabettus.
+After a busy day exploring, there’s no better end to the day than watching the sunset over the Acropolis from Mount Lycabettus, the perfect summer in Greece.

 The whitewashed oasis of Mykonos is just a scenic, two-hour ferry ride from Athens, with tickets generally costing between 20 and 40 euros.
 Located in the center of the Cyclades, the picturesque paradise offers a fantastic mix of glamorous nightlife and old-world simplicity.
 The winding streets of the capital, Hora, or Mykonos Town, create a wonderful, labyrinth-like setting, with colorful wooden doors, charming local houses, and tiny Greek churches at every turn, while Little Venice boasts jaw-dropping vistas come sunset.

-Other must-see corners of this island gem include the iconic Mykonos windmills, standing high on a hill near Mykonos Town; the Church of Panagia Paraportiani, with its four, unique chapels, each built at a different point in history; and the mythical birthplace of Apollo, Delos island, which showcases the ancient ruins of temples, villas, and theaters.
+Another must-see for your summer in Greece should include the iconic Mykonos windmills, standing high on a hill near Mykonos Town; the Church of Panagia Paraportiani, with its four, unique chapels, each built at a different point in history; and the mythical birthplace of Apollo, Delos island, which showcases the ancient ruins of temples, villas, and theaters.
 If dancing until the sun comes up is what you’re looking for, Cavo Paradiso is the place to be.
 The international DJ lineup at this beach club offers an unforgettable night of clubbing, meeting fellow partygoers, and watching an indescribable sunrise across the vast Aegean Sea.

-As one of the lesser known islands, compared to tourist hubs, such as Santorini, the enchanting island of Milos truly is a hidden gem not to be missed during a Greek adventure.
+Get off the beaten track for your summer in Greece.
+As one of the lesser-known islands, compared to tourist hubs, such as Santorini, the enchanting island of Milos truly is a hidden gem not to be missed during a Greek adventure.
 Generally cheaper and less crowded than its more popular counterparts, the undisturbed coves and caves of Milos make a welcome respite away from the crowds.

 There are so many remote beaches on the island that you’ll need at least a few days and a rental car to truly get the most out of Milos, including Firiplaka Beach, Paliochori Beach, Firopotamos Beach, the ancient village of Klima, and the fishing village of Mantrakia, which has some of the best seafood found anywhere in Greece at the superb Medusa Restaurant.

 That world-renowned image of the dreamy, blue domes can be found in the quaint village of Oia, located on the northern point of the island.
+Ideal for your next summer getaway!
 Although this may be one of the most picture-perfect spots on the planet, it’s important to take note that the town gets incredibly busy in the afternoon—often with hour-long queues just to get that perfect snap.
 Try getting the early bus to arrive by around 9 a.m. so you can take in all the beauty away from the impending mobs.

-Another unique spot in Santorini is Red Beach, found on the south side of the island, which is a curious red sand cove that is towered by dramatic, Mars-like cliffs.
+Another unique spot for your summer in Greece should be Red Beach, Santorini, found on the south side of the island, which is a curious red sand cove that is towered by dramatic, Mars-like cliffs.
 There are other black and gray sand beaches nearby that are worth a visit, including Perivolos, Perissa, and Kamari, while the towns of Akrotiri, Caldera, and Fira offer a generous combination of old-world charm and Instagram-worthy photo ops.

-Heavenly beaches are also scattered across the island, one of the most beautiful and notable being Balos Lagoon.
+Heavenly beaches are also scattered across the island, to complete your summer in Greece.
+One of the most beautiful and notable is Balos Lagoon.
 Wedged between the capes of Gramvousa and Tigani, the shallow turquoise waters are simply divine.
-Another essential day trip while in Crete is Elafonisi Beach, made famous by the movie, "Captain Corelli’s Mandolin."
+Another essential day trip while in Crete is Elafonisi Beach, made famous by the movie, “Captain Corelli’s Mandolin.”
 In this dreamlike nature reserve, the angelic pink sand and clear turquoise water offer a genuine celestial slice of paradise.

 Local culture brims on the island, too, with Chania’s Venetian Harbour, Lake Voulismeni, and Rethymnon Old Town containing a gorgeous blend of sweet cobblestoned streets, intriguing Renaissance architecture, and a plethora of lively bars and delectable local restaurants that serve fresh local produce.